ravichandrambalegar/jms-sender/README.md

 . cd bin
 . ./artemis-service start

-run the project after installation of pache-artemis.
+run the project after installation of apache-artemis.

 .
 This application used to send Message :
    1. point to point (P2P)